-The requestParams prop is a powerful
+The requestParams prop is a powerful feature

-component.
-By passing an object to this prop, you can control how the Google Places API
+an object to this prop, you can control how the Google Places API filters, biases, and ranks

 This object directly corresponds to the AutocompleteRequest interface in the Google Maps JavaScript API.